Getting started

 called emgo

-.
-Using emgo instead of go gives several benefits but the two most important are:
+gives several benefits but the three most important are:

 -